GULibrarySandbox/advanced-data-wrangle-old/content/5-lesson.md

 - Preview and ok
 - Repeat steps above for each of the items owned (can reuse GREL expression from  `history`  tab){% endcapture %} {% include card.md header="Add a new column based on split values" text=text %}

-Below is an alternative method using a sequence of characters, or Regex, that define a search in GREL.
+Below is an alternative method using a sequence of characters, known as Regular Expressions or Regex.
+These define how to structure a search in GREL.

 `Undo`  your steps back to Step `0.
 Create Project` to try this method.